 For the outside of the girl's cape pattern, I like to use corduroy, light wool, or fleece.
 Denim in a light or medium weight also looks amazing and is easy to sew.
 This gives some body to the cape and adds a little warmth.
 My red cape sample was made using velvet, but admittedly, this was much harder to sew than the corduroy and denim samples.

 Use a slightly thinner lining to reduce bulk.
 Quilting cotton works well and is easy to sew.

 The Girls Cape Pattern

-New to PDF sewing patterns or my patterns?
-See my article including a video on printing PDF patterns.
+Are you new to PDF sewing patterns or my patterns?
+See my article, including a video on printing PDF patterns.
 Don’t forget to measure the test square to ensure your pattern has printed to scale.

 Girls Cape Pattern - In Conclusion